| Newsletter

 concerned.
 We never considered a scenario in which our own personnel

+would become contaminated with the herbicide."
 While the debate over the danger of Agent Orange and dioxin heated

 up in scientific circles, the United States Air Force continued